react-native-maps/react-native-maps/README.md

 of this requirement is set to `"react-native": "*"` explicitly for this reason.
 If you are using an older version of React Native with this module though, some features may be buggy.

+### Note about React requires

+Since react-native 0.25.0, `React` should be required from `node_modules`.
+React Native versions from 0.18 should be working out of the box, for lower versions you should add `react` as a dependency in your `package.json`.

 ## General Usage

 ```js